GitHub

 The instructions below assume that you enter the commands in the terminal.

-1. Install required programs and libraries:
+1. Install required system packages.

 On Debian-based Linux distributions (Ubuntu, Debian, Devuan, …), install dependencies with: